cdlavacudeg/Portafolio-FreeCodeCamp/3.Front_End_Development_Libraries/Notas.md

 `$("#target2").clone().appendTo("#right-well");`

 Did you notice this involves sticking two jQuery functions together?
 This is called function chaining and it's a convenient way to get things done with jQuery.

+## Target the Parent of an Element Using jQuery
+Every HTML element has a parent element from which it inherits properties.

+For example, your jQuery Playground h3 element has the parent element of `<div class="container-fluid">`, which itself has the parent body.

+jQuery has a function called parent() that allows you to access the parent of whichever element you've selected.

+Here's an example of how you would use the parent() function if you wanted to give the parent element of the left-well element a background color of blue:

+`$("#left-well").parent().css("background-color", "blue")`

+## Target the Children of an Element Using jQuery
+When HTML elements are placed one level below another they are called children of that element.
+For example, the button elements in this challenge with the text #target1, #target2, and #target3 are all children of the `<div class="well" id="left-well">` element.

+jQuery has a function called children() that allows you to access the children of whichever element you've selected.

+Here's an example of how you would use the children() function to give the children of your left-well element the color blue:

+`$("#left-well").children().css("color", "blue")`

+## Target a Specific Child of an Element Using jQuery
+You've seen why id attributes are so convenient for targeting with jQuery selectors.
+But you won't always have such neat ids to work with.

+Fortunately, jQuery has some other tricks for targeting the right elements.

+jQuery uses CSS Selectors to target elements.
+The target:nth-child(n) CSS selector allows you to select all the nth elements with the target class or element type.

+Here's how you would give the third element in each well the bounce class:

+`$(".target:nth-child(3)").addClass("animated bounce");`

+## Target Even Elements Using jQuery
+You can also target elements based on their positions using :odd or :even selectors.

+Note that jQuery is zero-indexed which means the first element in a selection has a position of 0.
+This can be a little confusing as, counter-intuitively, :odd selects the second element (position 1), fourth element (position 3), and so on.

+Here's how you would target all the odd elements with class target and give them classes:

+`$(".target:odd").addClass("animated shake");`